Research

 Entry on Agnosticism for the Stanford Encyclopedia of Philosophy (with Paul Draper)

-• Focus on both religious and non-religious accounts of agnosticism
+• This entry will focus on both religious and non-religious accounts of agnosticism.

 Other Works in Progress